 Heavy hold or high-shine products undo texture almost immediately.
 The whole point of a texturized cut is separation and movement, and a product that glues everything into one shape removes both.

-Matte clay, texture powder, or a light matte paste, worked through with fingers rather than a comb, keeps the texture from the cut visible rather than smoothing it away.
 Apply less than feels necessary.
-Most men over-apply because they’re used to products that need more volume to hold anything, and texturized hair needs far less than that to look finished.
+Most men over-apply because they’re used to products that need more volume to hold anything, and textured hair needs far less than that to look finished on you.

 The Beard Beasts Verdict

-Get the technique right for your hair type before worrying about which of the thirty styles above looks best in a photo.
-The same texturizing that makes one man’s hair look full and separated will make another man’s hair look thin and patchy, because the variable was never the style.
-It was always the hair underneath it.
+The same texturizing that makes your hair look full and separated could make someone else’s look thin and patchy, because the variable was never the style.
+It’s always the hair underneath it.